-As in, we can take God up on his offer to get rid of our old yucky heart (the one that leads us astray) and replace it with the heart he designed.
-Cuz that’s been his plan, from the start: “I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.”
+As in, a new heart.
+“I will give you a new heart,” God promises, “and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.”
 (Ezekiel 36:26)

 Swapping True Blue pansies for Blue with Blotch won’t change anyone’s life.
 It won’t push back the darkness, or deliver us from evil.

-But swapping your heart out for God’s most certainly will.
+But swapping our heart for the one that God gives us most certainly will.